hergin/CapstoneProjectTemplate/Documentation/Development.md

 ### Backend

 The api is built using Flask Python.
 To install all of the dependencies you can run `make install-dev` if you have and use `Make` or you could run the command in the make file: `pip install -r requirements/common.txt -r requirements/develop.txt` (you can replace `pip` with `pip3` if that is that Python package manager you prefer).

+If you recieve an error regarding building the wheels of MySQL Client, attempt to install [MariaDB Connector](https://mariadb.com/downloads/connectors/), product C Connector and latest version.
+After installing, copy bin, lib, and include folders of the install to a new folder that you will make called mariadb-connector in the root level of the C: Drive.

 The database can be initialized in the dev environment by running the commands `flask db migrate` then `flask db upgrade` which with use the `flask-migrate` package to automatically create the database schema defined by `Models` in the api code.